-1 2 3 4 В. С. accident potential zones (APZ) and noise zones pursuant to the latest studies.
-Increase public amenity open space within the AICUZ.
-Support Department of Defense efforts to preserve land 28 29 30 31 А. В. С. Comprehensive Zoning Ordinance Article 6 Development Standards and Approvals Subdivision Ordinance Road Ordinance 5 С. and habitat buffers around the NAS by way of the 32 D. Comprehensive Water and Sewerage Plan 6 Readiness and Environmental Protection Initiative 33 E. Prefer expansion of public water and sewer services 7 (REPI).
-34 within the Central Subarea.
-Services may be considered 8 D. Work with the Navy to establish criteria addressing 35 within the balance of the Development District for: 9 compatibility with changes in operations at the NAS.
-36 i.
-Economic development projects or to complete 10 1.4.5 six months of adoption of this Plan, revise the Compre- 37 projects that have final approved plans, and 11 e Zoning Ordinance to fully achieve the vision and 38 ii.
-Restricted access lines to correct failing 12 object ives hereof.
-39 systems.
-13 Α. Develop and adopt ordinance criteria for new and 40 F. A design ordinance 14 replacement mixed-use zones recommended by the 41 G. A landscaping ordinance.
-15 - Plan.
-42 1.4.7 uct a study to identify areas where public sewer and water 16 В. Adopt regulations that: 43 tructure has not been constructed or is inadequate for the 17 i.
-Identify uses and use intensities that are not 44 45 velopment described in this Plan.
-When this study is 18 compatible for location within the AICUZ 45 leted: 19 overlay, and 46 Α. Prioritize areas within the Central Subarea for 20 21 ii.
-Set clear parameters for the continued 47 expansion.
-Include a calculation of the number of EDUs 21 presence of incompatible uses and structures within the AICUZ overlay.
-48 (or "Equivalent Dwelling Units", a term used to measure 22 C. · 49 50 sewer or water system capacity) necessary to connect these areas to public sewer and water based on zoning. - Revise zoning maps.
-50 51 В. Obtain a cost estimate for extending or improving 24 1.4.6 12 months of adoption of the Plan, revise, supplement 52 Б. sewer and water.
-25 26 elop new ordinances necessary to achieve the physical teristics of development envisioned for the Development 53 1.4.8 Budge et the funds.
-20 27 t including but not limited to: JJ 1.4.0 Duuge / Distric
+- E. Prefer expansion of public water and sewer services within the Central Subarea.
+Services may be considered within the balance of the Development District for: - i.
+Economic development projects or to complete projects that have final approved plans, and - ii.
+Restricted access lines to correct failing systems. - F. A design ordinance - G. A landscaping ordinance. - 1.4.7 Conduct a study to identify areas where public sewer and water infrastructure has not been constructed or is inadequate for the redevelopment described in this Plan.
+When this study is completed: - A. Prioritize areas within the Central Subarea for expansion.
+Include a calculation of the number of EDUs (or "Equivalent Dwelling Units," a term used to measure sewer or water system capacity) necessary to connect these areas to public sewer and water based on zoning. - B. Obtain a cost estimate for extending or improving sewer and water. - 1.4.8 Budget the funds.

-1 2.
-Development Strategies
+2. Development Strategies

-2 Vision: Growth is concentrated in existing population and business centers, or in strategically selected new centers.
-Compact, mixed-use, walkable 3 design located near available or planned transit services ensures efficient use of land and transportation resources.
-Natural systems, open spaces, 4 recreational areas, and historical, cultural, and archaeological resources are preserved and enhanced.
+Vision: Growth is concentrated in existing population and business centers, or in strategically selected new centers.
+Compact, mixed-use, walkable design located near available or planned transit services ensures efficient use of land and transportation resources.
+Natural systems, open spaces, recreational areas, and historical, cultural, and archaeological resources are preserved and enhanced.
 Members of the community are committed to an active role in planning and carrying out steps to achieve this vision.

-- 5 - 6 This chapter provides goals, objectives, and development strategies for - 7 the four focus areas shown on this "Location Key" map which are - 8 located within and adjacent to the Central Subarea.
+This chapter provides goals, objectives, and development strategies for the four focus areas shown on this "Location Key" map which are located within and adjacent to the Central Subarea.

-Three of the focus areas - the Downtown, the Great Mills Road 9

-- Corridor, and the FDR Boulevard Corridor-have significant existing 10 - 11 development that will benefit from infill development, redevelopment, - and design and infrastructure enhancements.
-The fourth focus area, 12 - Jarboesville, near Jarboesville Run between Pegg Lane and Chancellor's 13 - Run Road offers an opportunity for new development that links the first 14 - three focus areas together with mixed-use development in close 15 - proximity to existing residential neighborhoods that comprise the 16 - 17 remainder of the Central Subarea.
-Once interconnected, these four - focus areas and the surrounding neighborhoods will provide a compact 18 - cohesive center for the Lexington Park Development District.
-19
+Three of the focus areas - the Downtown, the Great Mills Road Corridor, and the FDR Boulevard Corridor - have significant existing development that will benefit from infill development, redevelopment, and design and infrastructure enhancements.
+The fourth focus area, Jarboesville, near Jarboesville Run between Pegg Lane and Chancellor's Run Road offers an opportunity for new development that links the first three focus areas together with mixed-use development in close proximity to existing residential neighborhoods that comprise the remainder of the Central Subarea.
+Once interconnected, these four focus areas and the surrounding neighborhoods will provide a compact cohesive center for the Lexington Park Development District.

-1 2.1 Downtown
+2.1 Downtown

-2 The growth of Downtown will require redevelopment, an improved 3 transportation network of Complete Streets, and attractive landscaping.
-4 Essential ingredients of the long-term success of the Downtown, the 5 adjoining corridors, and of the Development District as a whole should 6 include better street lighting, enhanced security, routine property 7 maintenance, coordinated parking, marketing and public event 8 programming.
-Phasing and funding of capital improvements should 9 occur within Downtown to support the infill, redevelopment and 10 revitalization of older commercial areas before significant investment 11 elsewhere.
-12 The Plan prioritizes two areas outside the AICUZ and located west and
+The growth of Downtown will require redevelopment, an improved transportation network of Complete Streets, and attractive landscaping.
+Essential ingredients of the long-term success of the Downtown, the adjoining corridors, and of the Development District as a whole should include better street lighting, enhanced security, routine property maintenance, coordinated parking, marketing and public event programming.
+Phasing and funding of capital improvements should occur within Downtown to support the infill, redevelopment and revitalization of older commercial areas before significant investment elsewhere.

-13 north of the older commercial areas surrounding Gate 2 of the Naval Air

-- 14 Station.
-The first area is a new "Central Business District" (CBD) that is - 15 planned as a family-friendly, commercial and civic center located - 16 between Shangri-La Drive and Great Mills Road west of FDR Boulevard, - 17 to and including St. Mary's Square.
-It is envisioned to provide midrise - 18 buildings (three to five stories high) offering a pedestrian friendly mix of - 19 retail, office, and service uses connected to surrounding neighborhoods. - 20 To the east of the CBD is an institutional center made up of the library, - 21 the fire hall, the rescue squad, two churches and Lexington Park - 22 Elementary School.
-The CBD and the institutional center could share a - 23 town green as described in section 2.1.1.A.
+The Plan prioritizes two areas outside the AICUZ and located west and north of the older commercial areas surrounding Gate 2 of the Naval Air Station.
+The first area is a new "Central Business District" (CBD) that is planned as a family-friendly, commercial and civic center located between Shangri-La Drive and Great Mills Road west of FDR Boulevard, to and including St. Mary's Square.
+It is envisioned to provide midrise buildings (three to five stories high) offering a pedestrian friendly mix of retail, office, and service uses connected to surrounding neighborhoods.
+To the east of the CBD is an institutional center made up of the library, the fire hall, the rescue squad, two churches and Lexington Park Elementary School.
+The CBD and the institutional center could share a town green as described in section 2.1.1.A.